 Energy-Boosting Green Chlorophyll Smoothie

-If you read about my love for chlorophyll last week, you’ll understand why I try to incorporate as much of it as I can into my diet.
-If drinking green water just isn’t your thing, then add chlorophyll to your smoothie!
+Eating your greens and adding a liquid chlorophyll supplement to your water are probably the easiest ways to add chlorophyll to your diet but if drinking green water just isn’t your thing, then add chlorophyll to your smoothie!
 This smoothie is not only packed with nutrients, it tastes great and always gives me an energy boost.

 - 2 large chard leaves